tomas-osswald/switch_2020_g3/docs/US002_GetStandardCategories.md

 ## 3.1.
 Functionality Use

-The CategoriesController will invoke the FFMApplication object, which handles the Category Service Object.
+The GetStandardCatergoriesTreeController invokes the Application object, that has a Category Service object.
-Category Service has the responsibility of managing the categories list.
+The Application returns the CategoryService that has all the Standard Categories.
+The CategoryService creates a CategoryMap object. (....)

 ## 3.2.
 Class Diagram